 The other type of upbeat country song, which turns out to be a key part of this story, has a dominant theme of pride and homespun wisdom.
 Other than the generic party anthem mentioned above, variants include Things Were Better Back Then, Me and My Rowdy Friends, and Let’s Get Back to Basics.

 There are still some common threads in the genre; one thing I noticed in going through the newer songs is how the old lyrical templates from the first two categories have been updated to be more positive.
 For example, “I’m over you (but clearly I’m not),” as practiced by George Jones, Connie Smith, Tammy Wynette and many others, has had the subtext stripped away in this song by Cole Swindell to become “I’m really over you, time to party” — which completely misses the central joke of the premise (why would you be singing about someone if you’re really over them?) and just comes off as mean-spirited.
 Or the classic “don’t screw up your life like I did,” often delivered by an old man in a bar (here are two examples from Vern Gosdin and Robbie Fulks), which has been inverted in this song by Lee Brice to make the old man a positive role model and source of trite life advice.

-In any case, that chart pretty much speaks for itself: modern country fans are more interested in healthy relationships, motivational speeches and having a good time than sadness and misery.
-And on a certain level, who can blame them?
-But that tiny uptick in sad songs last year offers a ray of hope for those of us who still like a few tears in our beer now and then.
+In any case, that chart speaks for itself: modern country fans are more interested in healthy relationships, motivational speeches and having a good time than sadness and misery.
+And who can blame them?
+But that tiny recent uptick in sad songs is a ray of hope for those of us who still like a few tears in our beer now and then.

 (UPDATE: see my follow-up post, Country Music and Alcohol)